 For domestic flights in the United States, flights on Tuesdays, Wednesdays, and Saturdays are normally the cheapest.

-Which Day of the Week Are Flights the Most Expensive?
+Which Days of the Week and Months Are Most Expensive to Fly?

 Flights scheduled to take off on Fridays and Sundays are the most expensive in the world, particularly in the U.S.

 The data show that travelers pay an estimated 3% higher fare on Friday flights near 3 A.M.

 It’s believed this is due to airlines managing their sales early in the workweek and finishing before the end of the week.

 December is the most expensive month to fly because of the holidays and Christmas.